JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

 -   Deep belief networks are rarely used today due to being outperformed by other algorithms, but are studied for their historical significance <sub>(pg.
 651)</sub>
     -    While deep belief networks are generative models, the weights from a trained DBN can be used to initialize the weights for a MLP for classification as an example of discriminative fine tuning <sub>(pg .653)</sub>
 -   Deep Boltzmann machines have been applied to a variety of tasks, including document modeling <sub>(pg.
 654)</sub>
--   Deep Boltzmann machines trained w/ a stochastic maximum likelihood often result in failure when initialized with random weights.
+-   Deep Boltzmann machines trained with a stochastic maximum likelihood often result in failure when initialized with random weights.
 The most popular way to overcome this is greedy layer-wise pre-training.
 Specifically, train each layer in isolation as an RBM, with the first layer on the input data and each subsequent layer as an RBM on samples from the previous layer’s RBM’s posterior distribution <sub>(pg.
 660)</sub>
-    -   The DBM is then trained w/ PCD, which typically only makes small changes in the parameters and model performance <sub>(pg.
+    -   The DBM is then trained with PCD, which typically only makes small changes in the parameters and model performance <sub>(pg.
 661)</sub>
     -   Modifications for state of the art results for a DBM (write these b/c they were too long to write) <sub>(pg.
 662)</sub>
     -   Two ways to get around this procedure <sub>(pg.
 664)</sub>:
         1. Centered Deep Boltzmann Machine: Reparametrizing the model to make the Hessian of the cost function better conditioned at the beginning of the learning process